 - You can sterilize your own soil by heating it in the oven or microwave with a medium-sized potato.
 When the potato is baked, the soil is ready to seed.

 Step 3.
 Plant Your Seeds

 Use a tray to hold your starter containers.
-Place paper towels along the bottom of each container to keep the soil in while allowing water to drain out.
-Fill the containers with potting mix then spread seeds evenly about 1" apart.
+Line the bottom of each container with paper towels to keep the soil in while allowing water to drain out.
+Fill the containers with potting mix then spread seeds evenly, about 1" apart.
 Use a pencil to make holes two to three times the size of the seed.
 Then cover the seed with a thin layer of soil, misting the top with water.

 Step 4.
 Let There Be Light and Water

 Check the packet instructions to determine how much light your seeds need to germinate.
 Some seeds need little or no light to sprout while others require a great deal.
 To help your seeds germinate, keep them in a warm area.
 Don't let it get too hot excessive heat can kill emerging seedlings.
 Covering the planters with plastic wrap will keep them warm and moist, helping them germinate.
 Be sure to remove the plastic wrap as soon as the plants sprout.
 Once the seeds germinate and shoots emerge, move them to an area that stays at room temperature.
 Water your new sprouts daily with a light mist, being careful not to over-water.